-Next, to study how RNNs can learn to process discrete cues that impact delayed outcomes, we consider a delayed XOR task.
-Here, two cue alternatives, $1$ or $0$, are encoded by the presence/absence of input.
-The network is trained to remember the first cue and learn to compare it with the second cue delivered at a later time to determine if the two cues match or mismatch.
-Learning curves for this task are illustrated in Figure~\ref{fig:learningCurves_MDGL++}B, and we observe the same general conclusion as the previous task.
-Some learning curves have a wide region of standard deviation, which indicates that the network struggled to learn the task with these rules for some seeds.
+Next, to study how RNNs learn to process discrete cues that impact delayed outcomes, we consider a delayed XOR task: two cue alternatives, $1$ or $0$, are encoded by the presence/absence of input.
+The network is trained to remember the first cue and learn to compare it with the second cue delivered at a later time to determine if the two cues match.
+Figure~\ref{fig:learningCurves_MDGL++}B illustrates the learning curves for this task.
+We observe the same general conclusion as the previous task.
+Some learning curves have a standard deviation, which indicates that the network struggled to learn the task with these rules for some seeds; based on the standard deviation of the curves, it seems possible for ModProp to perform similarly as three-factor for some seeds, but the focus here is to examine performance across many runs.
+In Appendix Figure~\ref{fig:learningCurves_varDly}, we also examined the learning performance of the same set of learning rules for a longer delay period.
 Interestingly, the performance of ModProp approaches that of BPTT for this task and the previous one, further closing the gap between artificial network training and biological learning mechanisms in performing credit assignment over a long period.

-Finally, we study the pixel-by-pixel MNIST~\cite{lecun1998mnist} task, which is a popular machine learning benchmark task.
-Although sequential MNIST is not a task that the brain would solve well (i.e., humans would struggle to predict the digit with only one pixel presented at a time), we investigate it to test the limits of spatiotemporally filtered credit signals for tasks that demand temporally precise input integration.
-Learning curves for this task are illustrated in Figure~\ref{fig:learningCurves_MDGL++}C. While the performance ordering of learning rules is still the same as previous tasks, we observe a wider gap between ModProp and BPTT.
+Finally, we study the pixel-by-pixel MNIST~\cite{lecun1998mnist} task, which is a popular machine learning benchmark.
+Although it is not a task that the brain would solve well (i.e., humans would struggle to predict the digit with only one pixel presented at a time), we investigate it to test the limits of spatiotemporally filtered credit signals for tasks that demand temporally precise input integration.
+Figure~\ref{fig:learningCurves_MDGL++}C illustrates the learning curves for this task.
+While the performance ordering of learning rules is still the same as in previous tasks, we observe a wider gap between ModProp and BPTT.
 Since the time-invariant filter approximation (Eq~\ref{eqn:approx1}) restricts the spatiotemporal resolution of the credit signal, this is in line with our expectation that ModProp will struggle with tasks that demand highly precise spatiotemporal integration, such as the pixel-by-pixel MNIST task that even the brain would struggle to solve.